gerardggf/carousel_package/README.md

 ## Additional information

-For more information please contact me by email: gerard.ggf@gmail.com
+For more information please contact by email: gerard.ggf@gmail.com